RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Security&IAM_Roles.md

 **General Data Protection Regulation(GDPR)**:- The purpose of this regulation is to standardize privacy protections across the EU, grant controls to individuals over their private information, and specify security practices required for organizations holding private information of EU citizens.

+**datalab vs dataprep**

+1. **Cloud Datalab**:
+   - Cloud Datalab is an interactive development environment for data exploration, analysis, and machine learning.
+   - It allows data analysts, data scientists, and developers to work with big data using Jupyter notebooks.
+   - Datalab provides support for various programming languages like Python, SQL, and JavaScript, making it versatile for data manipulation and visualization.
+   - Users can run queries against BigQuery, analyze data, create visualizations, and develop machine learning models all within the same environment.

+2. **Cloud Dataprep**:
+   - Cloud Dataprep, previously known as Trifacta, is a data preparation tool that helps clean, transform, and enrich raw data from diverse sources.
+   - It offers a visual interface for data wrangling, allowing users to clean and reshape data without writing code.
+   - Dataprep provides automated data transformation suggestions and highlights potential data quality issues, making the data preparation process more efficient.
+   - The tool can handle data from various sources, such as CSV, Excel, JSON, and relational databases.